nashahzad/jira-sprint-analytics/README.md

 * `make lint` - Runs black and flake8 on the project all the python files in this project, these are the same checks ran on pull requests with Github actions

+* `make dependency-tree` - Outputs a all the dependencies for this project

+### Credits

+Credits to all the packages outputted by `make dependency-tree`.